Where to find the best online guitar lessons

 G4 Guitar.
 This is a local Sydney based music teacher network with registered teachers right across Australia and some parts of the USA and Canada.
 By signing up for free you can get instant access to the G4 Guitar Method.
 This is also available with the purchase of any Artist Guitar.
 Click here to visit G4 Guitar Here.

 Justin Guitar.
 This is a use-by-donation site that boasts hundreds of lessons for guitar.
 The site is basically free however it is recommended that you make a donation if you can afford, to keep it free for those that can't.
-This iste is constantly updated with great new material to help you along the way.
+This site is constantly updated with great new material to help you along the way, and is one of the most popular online resources for beginner guitarists.
 Click here to visit Justin Guitar.

 Sheet Music Plus.
 Need sheet music for a song you just can't get out of your head?
 Sheet Music Plus could be the cure to that little earworm.
 They are not free, but they are exhaustive.
 If it exists, you'll find it here!
 Prices are in US dollars and though most titles are instantly downloadable, make sure you choose the download and not the hard copy unless you are prepared to wait for delivery.
 Click here to visit Sheet Music Plus.